Savory pie with Zucchini flowers is a quick and simple solution when you need a quick lunch or to consume a healthy meal away from home.

 - 1 pinch nutmeg

-Remove the pastry from the refrigerator 10 minutes before baking.
+Remove the pastry from the fridge 10 minutes before baking.
 Roll out the dough in a round baking pan and prick the bottom with a fork.

-Wash zucchinis and the carrot, peel this one and eliminate the tops; cut into julienne strips and salt them.
+Peel the carrots from the skin.
+Wash and dry both zucchini and carrot, then cut into julienne strips and salt them.

 To clean the zucchini flowers, take the flowers one at a time and remove the lateral growths at the base of the flower itself.
 Gently open the flower and remove the pistil.
 Wash and dry on a towel.